 Use of deep learning in computer vision has increased in the last decade.
 In the past couple of years, computer vision applications such as face detection and vehicle detection have become mainstream.
 One of the reasons is the availability of pre-trained models.

 Convinced by the success of deep learning on these applications, businesses have now started to solve their own problems using deep learning.

 But what if the available pre-trained models are not suitable for your application?

 A pre-trained model may be able to detect eggs but it will definitely not differentiate between good and bad eggs because it has never been taught to do so.

 So what do you do?
 Get lots of images of good and bad eggs and train a custom detection model.

 A common challenge in creating a good custom computer vision model is training data.
-Deep learning models require huge amount of data to train its algorithm as we can see with benchmark models such as MaskRCNN, YOLO, and MobileNet, which were trained on existing large dataset COCOand ImageNet.
+Deep learning models require a huge amount of data to train their algorithm as we can see with benchmark models such as MaskRCNN, YOLO, and MobileNet, which were trained on existing large dataset COCOand ImageNet.

 How do you get data for training a custom detection model?